 “I write because it is the only way I can reach you.”
 Sanober Khan

 Today will be my last post for September.
 I have hardly scratched the surface of this cookbook but nevertheless have learned enough to reignite my desire to keep moving forward with the curries.
 I am in it now for the long haul.
 I’ve been converted and I hope you have too.
 The Nine Jeweled Medley curry emanates from the royal palaces’ kitchens of Moghal India.
 Could it be because of the abundance of vegetables and luxurious raisin and cashew sauce?
 Regardless of its origin hundreds of years ago, it still exists to this day on the menu of Indian restaurants around the world.
 So let’s go out with a bang!
-But get ready to beef up your knife skills..there’s some chopping here and plenty of veggies left over to create something different tomorrow.
+But get ready to strengthen your chopping skills because there’s plenty of that as well as extra veggies left over to create something different tomorrow.

 Ingredients: 1/2 cup cauliflower florets, 1/4 cup frozen peas (no need to thaw), 1/4 cup fresh green beans (1/2 inch pieces), 1/4 cup of bottle gourd squash, I used zucchini (1/2 inch cubes), 1 small carrot (peeled and cut into 1/2 inch cubes, 1 small white potato (cut into 1/2 inch cubes), 1 small green or red pepper, stemmed, seeded and cut into 1/2 inch pieces, 2 tablespoons of ghee, 1 small red onion coarsely chopped, 1/4 cup raw cashew nuts, 1/4 cup golden raisins (I used black), 1 teaspoon ginger paste, 1 teaspoon garlic paste, 1/4 teaspoon whole cloves, 1/4 teaspoon cardamon seeds from green or white pods, 1 or 2 bay leaves, 1 tablespoon tomato paste, 1.5 teaspoon sea salt, 1/4 teaspoon cayenne pepper, 1/4 teaspoon turmeric, 1/2 teaspoon punjabi garam masala, 4 ounces of paneer cubed and pan fried (I omitted), 2 tablespoons freshly chopped cilantro for garnish.